nikitavoloboev/data/meta/my-mind.md

 You can see all these mind maps I have made [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#323.6,381.4,3).

 ## Why I made them
 I use these mind maps for many things.
 Since these mind maps are interactive and allow you to neatly link information together, they are much better suited for some formats.
-Like visualising [all of the articles I ever wrote](https://my.mindnode.com/qVGMak6nNCFxh5YxUGR3z6RKrmVNP6sr1Pk721FB#136.3,-676.8,0) grouped by category or helping me visualise my enormous [Karabiner](../macOS/karabiner/Karabiner.md) configuration I made:
+Like visualising my enormous [Karabiner](../macOS/karabiner/Karabiner.md) configuration I made:

 ![](https://i.imgur.com/d8hCSbQ.png)